NOAA-OWP/cfe/README.md

 # Conceptual Functional Equivalent (CFE) Model
-<<<<<<< HEAD

 This model is designed to be a simplified (conceptual) model of the National Water Model, which is functionally equivalent.
 CFE is a model written by Fred Ogden and was not originally BMI compatible.
 To see the original author code, please refer to the `original_author_code` directory.
-For more information on the hypotheses and ideas underpinning the CFE model, see the [T-shirt Approximation of the National Water Model versions 1.2, 2.0, and 2.1](https://github.com/NOAA-OWP/cfe/edit/AET_rootzone/README.md#t-shirt-approximation-of-the-national-water-model-versions-12-20-and-21) section.
+For more information on the hypotheses and ideas underpinning the CFE model, see the [T-shirt Approximation of the National Water Model versions 1.2, 2.0, and 2.1](https://github.com/NOAA-OWP/cfe/edit/AET_rootzone/README.md#t-shirt-approximation-of-the-national-water-model-versions-12-20-and-21) section of this document.
 The remainder of this document discusses the BMI enabled and expanded CFE model.

 There are multiple ways to run CFE: